huwprosser/clap-detection/README.md

 # Wake Up, Daddy's Home

 A convolutional neural network that classifies audio samples as MelSpectograms.
 Clap or not clap.
+Built live.
 Can be used for any audio binary classification.
 Please improve!

-Built on TikTok LIVE.

-Watch the stream here:
+Watch the stream here: https://www.youtube.com/watch?v=OBodG-6YEMo